Aryan-del360/-Bala-voice-ai-debug-assistant/README.md

-# Bala Voice AI Debug Agent
+# Bala Voice AI Debug Assisstant

 This project is my take on building a smart, voice-activated assistant for developers, especially for those working with GitLab.
 My goal was to create a tool that uses AI to help analyze common development and DevOps challenges, making the debugging process quicker and more intuitive.

-# Bala Voice AI Debug Agent
+# Bala Voice AI Debug Assisstant

 This project is my take on building a smart, voice-activated assistant for developers...